Seirdy/seirdy.one/content/posts/website-best-practices.md

 - Preserve link underlines.
 - Handle a wide variety of viewport sizes without dramatic layout changes

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less (possibly none) of this article applies.
-My hope is for most readers to consider *some* points I make on this page the next time they build a website.
+My hope is for most readers to consider _some_ points I make on this page the next time they build a website.
 I don't expect--or want--anybody to follow 100% of my advice.

 Earlier revisions of this post generated some responses I thought I should address below.
 Special thanks to the IRC and [Lobsters](https://lobste.rs/s/akcw1m) users who gave good feedback!

+I'll also cite the document <cite>[Techniques for WCAG 2.2](https://www.w3.org/WAI/WCAG22/Techniques/)</cite> a number of times.
+Unlike the Web Content Accessibility Guidelines (<abbr title="Web Content Accessibility Guidelines">WCAG</abbr>), the Techniques document does not list requirements; rather, it serves to educate authors about *how* to use specific technologies to comply with the WCAG.
+I don't find much utility in the technology-agnostic goals enumerated by the WCAG without the accompanying technology-specific techniques to meet those goals.

 Security
 --------